05/12/2010

 ||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||||

-where is a Stirling number of the second kind, i.e., as the Stirling transform of the sequence 1, 1, 1, ....
-The Bell numbers are given in terms of generalized hypergeometric functions by
+where The Bell numbers are given in terms of generalized hypergeometric functions by

 (K. A. Penson, pers. comm., Jan.
 14, 2007).
 The Bell numbers can also be generated using the sum and recurrence relation